Stardust (Willie Nelson album): Background and recording

 After the critical and commercial success of 1975's Red Headed Stranger, Nelson became one of the most recognized artists in country music.
 He replicated this success in 1976, releasing Wanted!
-The Outlaws (featuring Waylon Jennings, Jessi Colter and Tompall Glaser), which became the genre's first certified platinum album.
+The Outlaws (featuring Waylon Jennings, Jessi Colter, and Tompall Glaser), which became the genre's first certified platinum album.
 His 1977 release To Lefty from Willie peaked at number 3 on Billboard's Top Country Albums.

 By 1977, Nelson had decided to record a collection of American pop standards to follow.
 At the time, Nelson lived in Malibu, California.
-While he spent the summer days jogging on the beach, he reminisced about the songs that inspired him to start a career in music and of the influence Frank Sinatra had on him.
-In a trip to Nashville, he mentioned his plan to Columbia Records executive Rick Blackburn.
-Blackburn had a negative reaction to Nelson's idea, and he recommended him to focus in writing new material instead.
+While he spent the summer days jogging on the beach, he reminisced about the songs that inspired him to start a career in music and about the influence Frank Sinatra had on him.
+On a trip to Nashville, he mentioned his plan to Columbia Records executive Rick Blackburn.
+Blackburn had a negative reaction to Nelson's idea, and he recommended that he focus on writing new material instead.
 Nelson told Blackburn that his younger audience would not know the songs, while he expected to reach older audiences that did not listen to his music at the time.

 Nelson was living in the same neighborhood in Malibu as producer Booker T. Jones.
-After one of his morning runs, Nelson encountered Jones in the neighborhood and the two of them became acquainted.
+After one of his morning runs, Nelson encountered Jones in the neighborhood, and the two of them became acquainted.
 Nelson was aware of Jones's work with the M.G.'s.
 He later visited Jones at his home to try some of the material he had in mind for his next album.
 The two became friends, and Nelson asked Jones to arrange "Moonlight in Vermont" for him.
 Pleased by the results, he later asked Jones to produce his next album.